carrollcam4192/EarthEngine_Exporter/README.md

 ```
 pip install -r requirements.txt
 ```
 At this point, the user will be ready to run the program.
-Run the import cells and authenticate google earth engine use for the project.
+Run the import cells and authenticate Google Earth engine use for the project.
 A browser window will pop open, and after authorizing use, an authorization token be generated.
 At the top of the code editor window there should be a prompt to enter this token.

 Next, copy and paste the kml file into the project folder.
 After that, the user will copy the file PATH into the geopandas 'read_file' function (should be in the 'Data Cleaning and File Conversion' cell):